dknore/33-budget-tracker-middleware/README.md

 ## Requirements
 #### Feature Tasks
 * complete all remaining lab 31 and 32 feature tasks
-* add a reporter middleware to your application's redux store
+* add a `logger` middleware to your application's redux store
 * add validation to your redux reducers

 Decide what validation you want to add to your reducers.
 Ideas might include: